thiblahute/meson-website/Reference-manual.md

 - `arguments` list the command line arguments passed to the command
 - `output` a template string defining how an output file name is generated from a source file name

+The returned object also has methods that are documented in the [object methods section](#generator-object) below.

 ### get_option